Samuel Kummer was born in Stuttgart in 1968. He studied church music at the Staatliche Hochschule für Musik und Darstellende Kunst in Stuttgart.

 in Salt Lake City and Tokyo (Opera City, Suntory Hall, Lilia Hall).
 He has performed at renowned festivals such as the Lucerne Festival, the Styriarte Festival and the Hildebrandt-Tage Naumburg.

 As a soloist Samuel Kummer appeared with Russian State Philharmonic, the Dresden State Orchestra and the Dresden Philharmonic.

 Samuel Kummer is a prizewinner at international organ competitions.
 In 1996 he won the 1st prize at the "Concours L'Europe et L'Orgue" at Maastricht.

-In 2005 Samuel Kummer was appointed organist of the Dresden Frauenkirche.
-He is co-initiator of the "Dresden Organ Cycle", a joint organ recital series presented at the Kreuzkirche, Hofkirche and Frauenkirche in Dresden.
+He is initiator of the "Dresden Organ Cycle", a joint organ recital series presented at the Kreuzkirche, Hofkirche and Frauenkirche in Dresden,